Continued from Part 2

 But the seconds are slipping, my courage is dripping, the moment is bleeding away.

 Ah Consuela!
-I’m touching, she weeps in the tears of her green Spanish eyes;
+I’m touching, she weeps tender tears with her green Spanish eyes;

 As the breezes cease blowing, her essence leaves, flowing, in streams neath the ambient light,